johnjbarton/Purple/readme.md

 This is an ambitious project currently under development.
 At the present time it is not usable.

-Purple combines
+Purple combines:

 * semi-automatic tracing,
 * query-point debugging, and
-  * incremental, live-image editing to create a different kind of Web development tool.
+* incremental, live-image editing

+to create a different kind of Web development tool.

 Conventional development tools focus on the state of the source (editors, IDEs) or the state of the runtime (debuggers).